 The National Academy of Inventors (NAI) is a member organization comprising U.S. and international universities and governmental and nonprofit research institutes.
 The NAI was founded in 2010 to:

-- Recognizes and encourages inventors who have a patent issued from the United States Patent and Trademark Office
+- Recognize and encourage inventors with patents issued from the U.S. Patent and Trademark Office

 - Enhances the visibility of university and non-profit research institute technology and academic innovation

-- Encourages the translation of the inventions of its members to benefit society
+- Translate the inventions of its members to benefit society

 The NAI also recognizes individual academic inventors who have made a tangible impact on quality of life, economic development and the welfare of society through its Fellows Program and its Senior Member Program.

 Membership in the NAI is available through local university and nonprofit research institute chapters only.
 Faculty and staff interested in joining MU’s chapter must have at least one patent issued from the U.S. Patent and Trademark Office.
 Search lists of Fellows and Senior Members.

 For more information, please contact the Office of Research and Economic Development at 573-882-3087 or email email@example.com.